 - The reduction of indirect costs claimed for 2000-2001 and 2001-2002 of \$157,273.
 Claimant did not comply with the parameters and guidelines and Controller's claiming instructions in preparing its indirect cost rate for 2000-2001 and 2001-2002 and, thus, the Controller's reduction of these costs is correct as a matter of law and not arbitrary, capricious, or entirely lacking in evidentiary support. - The reduction of costs due to understated offsetting revenue of \$287,865.
-Claimant did not provide any documentation to support the enrollment data used to calculate offsetting revenue as required by the parameters and guidelines and, thus, the Controller's reduction is correct as a matter of law.
-The Commission further finds that the Controller's recalculation of student enrollment using data provided by claimant to the Chancellor's Office was not arbitrary, capricious, or entirely lacking in evidentiary support.
+Claimant did not provide the enrollment data used to calculate the offsetting revenue collected by the claimant as required by the parameters and guidelines and, thus, the Controller's reduction is correct as a matter of law.
+The Commission further finds that the Controller's recalculation of offsetting revenue collected, using revenue data provided by claimant during the audit, was not arbitrary, capricious, or entirely lacking in evidentiary support.